SNRLab/SensorizedNeedleRobot/stage_control/README.md

 8. ```sudo udevadm trigger```

 ### Usage
 The stage should be primarily controlled via the ```/move_stage``` action server, however the ```/stage/controller/command``` service is available for more specific commands.
-Using this service, commands can be sent directly to the controller following the communication protocol in Section 9 of the NSC-2AL user manual.
+Using this service, commands can be sent directly to the controller following the communication protocol in Section 9 of the NSC-2AL user manual.\

+On startup, the stage should first be moved to its home position by sending the **home** command to the ```/stage/controller/command``` service.

 ### Parameters
 The hardware_config.yaml has the following parameters that are loaded when launched: